How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 1) Weir Diaphragm Valve

-This is one of the most famous types of diaphragm valve.
+The weir diaphragm valve is one of the most famous types of diaphragm valve.
 This design is ideal for small, leak-free flow controls due to the bonnet on the actuator and diaphragm.

 weir-type diaphragm valve